Keck Northeast Astronomy Consortium

-The application process for the summer 2016 REU program is now open.
+The application process for the summer 2016 REU program is now closed.

 Each summer KNAC faculty host undergraduate research interns, from within and outside of the consortium, as part of our NSF/REU program.
 These out-of-consortium spots are intended for students from schools where there are few opportunities for astronomy research participation.

 Information about the types of research projects carried out in the consortium can be found on the webpages of individual faculty.

 The REU program runs for 10 weeks, with the start date determined by each individual faculty member.
 Stipends and housing allowances total approximately $4000 per student with small variations depending on the local rate at each host school.
 Further information is available.

 Students participating in the REU program are required to present their work at the Fall Student Research Symposium.
 Because the symposium facilitates interactions between students and faculty from the various schools, home-institution faculty advisors of applicants from non-consortium schools are encouraged to contact Prof. Karen Kwitter at Williams College (Karen.B.Kwitter -at- williams.edu) for information about the summer exchange program.
 The consortium will pay travel expenses for the fall symposium for both the research student and home-institution faculty advisors.